donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 ### _Abstract_
 _The fragmentation of the traditional target platforms for AV vendors, because of the increased diversity of endpoint OS and underlying processor architecture, in recent years means that the engineering mechanisms and organizational structures that have evolved over decades may not serve us as well into the future.
 We must consider the underlying architecture design of our endpoint solutions to determine whether they are fit for purpose for the coming years.
 Breaking down product silos and drawing a distinction between those parts of our solutions that are entirely platform specific and those that are generic is perhaps the first step towards adopting a more modular approach and ultimately, even a ‘microservices architecture on the endpoint’, which may well facilitate more effective and more efficient software development of endpoint security solutions._

-# Well, if I were you, I wouldn’t start from here…
+## Introduction
+"Well, I wouldn't start from here..."
 So goes the joke about giving directions.
-And, perhaps the same can be said of Endpoint Architecture in cyber security because the solutions we typically have today are as a result of evolution, not necessarily planning.
+Something similar can be said of Endpoint Architecture in cyber security because the solutions we typically have today are as a result of evolution, not necessarily planning.
 If you were tasked with designing an architecture to support what's needed today, chances are you very likely wouldn't start from here...

 There are two factors creating friction with each other: